 Create a persistent request for scan.

-int MPI_Scan_init(const void *sendbuf, void *recvbuf, int count, MPI_Datatype datatype, MPI_Op op,
+int MPI_Scan_init_c(const void *sendbuf, void *recvbuf, MPI_Count count, MPI_Datatype datatype,

 Thread and Interrupt Safety